Somainer/lisa-lang/README.md

 (<= 1 1 1 1) ; => true
 ```

+## Builtin Procedures and Macros
+Definitions can be found in `lib/lisa-predefs`.
+They are definitions signatures with doc strings.
+Some of them have a implementation illustrating the general idea or procedure of that function.
+Initially, the interpreter imported the predef environment.
+They are definitions in `primitives.lisa`, `testers.lisa` and `collections.lisa`.

 ## Interact with JavaScript

 Lisa can interact with javascript via ScriptEngine in JVM.